xiaobo-xing/TableDART/README.md

 - Edit `project_config/config.py` such as dataset paths, table image directories, output folders, API models, and checkpoints，etc.

 ## 2. Data Preparation
-1. **Data Download.**
-    Download the publicly available MMTab dataset.
-For a direct and fair comparison, our work uses the same training and test datasets as established prior work, including HIPPO and Table-LLaVA.
+1. **Data Download.** Download the publicly available MMTab dataset.
+For a direct and fair comparison, our work uses the same training and test datasets as established in the prior works, such as HIPPO and Table-LLaVA.

 2. **Create mixed training/validation splits**.
 Regenerate the mixed data with: